elastisys/compliantkubernetes/docs/operator-manual/provider-audit.md

 1. Network security:
     1. Do you allow NTP (UDP port 123) for clock synchronization to the Internet?
         1. If not, do you have a private NTP server?
-    1. Do you allow ACME (TCP port 80) for automated certificate provisioning via [LetsEncrypt](https://letsencrypt.org/)?
+    1. Do you allow ACME (TCP port 80) for automated certificate provisioning via [Let's Encrypt](https://letsencrypt.org/)?
         1. If not, how will you provision certificates?

 ## Organizational capabilities